 Number of Questions / Marks | 5 Questions, 20 Marks |

-Observed Difficulty (2025) | Easy – questions were straightforward, mostly direct grammar or vocabulary-based; minimal ambiguity |
+Observed Difficulty (2025) | Easy—questions were straightforward, mostly direct grammar or vocabulary-based; minimal ambiguity |

 High-Weightage Topics | Reading comprehension (short passages), Grammar (error spotting, sentence correction, fill-in-the-blanks), Vocabulary (synonyms, antonyms, contextual usage), Pronunciation/Word stress |

-Question Types | Multiple-choice questions with one correct answer; Reading comprehension passage typically 150–200 words with 2–3 questions; grammar/vocabulary items are single-sentence |
+Question Types | Multiple-choice questions with one correct answer; Reading comprehension passages are typically 150–200 words with 2–3 questions; grammar/vocabulary items are single sentences. |

 Time Consumption | 5–8 minutes (fastest section for most candidates) |

-Scoring Potential | Very high – minimal computation, direct recall or comprehension-based; accuracy often above 80–90% for prepared candidates |
+Scoring Potential | Very high—minimal computation, direct recall or comprehension-based; accuracy often above 80–90% for prepared candidates |

 Preparation Strategy | Practise short reading comprehension passages daily; revise basic grammar rules (subject-verb agreement, tenses, articles, prepositions); strengthen vocabulary using word lists and previous VITEEE papers; learn common pronunciation/stress patterns from standard word lists |

-Common Pitfalls | Misinterpreting the context in vocabulary-based questions; overthinking RC answers; neglecting this section assuming it is “too easy” and losing marks through silly mistakes |
+Common Pitfalls | Misinterpreting the context in vocabulary-based questions; overthinking RC answers, and neglecting this section assuming it is “too easy," and losing marks through silly mistakes |

 1. Work on High-Weightage Topics: Identify and practice the high-weightage topics from Physics, Chemistry, and Mathematics.
-They have a greater probability of appearing in the exam and will yield good returns on your revision time.
+They have a greater probability of appearing on the exam and will yield good returns on your revision time.

 2. Practice Previous Years' Papers: Practice previous years' VITEEE question papers to grasp the exam pattern, types of questions, and time management.